aiekick/GlslOptimizerV2/README.md

-# GlslOptimizer
+# GlslOptimizerV2

-GlslOptimizer is an optimizer for glsl language with support of last opengl api and Stages Vertex \ Tesselation Control \ Tesselation Evaluation \ Geometry \ Fragment
+GlslOptimizerV2 is an optimizer for the glsl language with support of last opengl api and Stages Vertex \ Tesselation Control \ Tesselation Evaluation \ Geometry \ Fragment

 Based on [Mesa3D](https://www.mesa3d.org/) and [glsl-optimizer](https://github.com/aras-p/glsl-optimizer)